bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.15.0* ** *- March 22, 2020*
+- Added a "Virtual Meeting Link" field to the Location tab of the Meeting Editor UI for the join link for virtual meetings.
+- Added a "Phone Meeting Dial-in Number" field to the Location tab of the Meeting Editor UI for dial-in information for virtual or phone meetings.

 ***Version 2.14.9* ** *- March 21, 2020*
 - Append comments field to direction field in NAWS Export.
 - Fixed issue with Admin UI not returning 6:00PM meetings when searching for evening meetings.